PARTNERSHIP FOR A NEW ERA OF MEDICINE

 At TMLT, we know what really matters to you.
 We know that seeing patients and providing excellent care is your primary goal.
 But in today’s health care landscape, we recognize that you are often called upon to wear different hats, and the role of the physician is evolving.

 The good news is that TMLT is here for you.
 We’re working hard to find new ways to support you, so you can practice without unnecessary burdens or red tape.
 Whether it’s fighting for you at the state capitol, keeping you informed on the latest cyber security issues, or protecting you with the best medical liability coverage available.

 In 1979, the Texas Medical Association established TMLT to provide affordable, reliable coverage against medical liability claims for its members.
 TMLT is not an insurance company, but a self-insured trust led by a Board of Governors who are elected by TMLT policyholders.
 Members of the Board of Governors are physicians who draw on their own experience in medical practice to help guide operations.

-Today, TMLT has more than 20,000 policyholders and covers more physicians in Texas than our next five largest competitors combined.
+Today, TMLT has more than 20,000 policyholders and covers more physicians in Texas than many of our competitors combined.
 We provide the best protection and benefits to our policyholders, including a strong claim defense, customized risk management, and enhanced policy features.